Free Telehealth consultation with our Licensed Acupuncturist & Provider Houston, TX

 • Heat lamps and infrared are moved away from the body before and after treatment and kept at a safe distance.

-• We offer nightly cleaning services to keep our treatment rooms clean and sanitary.
+• Our commitment to hygiene is unwavering.
+We offer nightly cleaning services to ensure that our treatment rooms are consistently clean and sanitary.

-Acupuncture can acheive the same results and more than dry needling because we incorporate all of the TCM theories and diagnosis into our practice that look at overall health, conditions and underlying root causes that are not addressed simply by dry needling.
-Dr. Florida provides a gentle needle techqnique which most Texans seem to appreciate.
+Acupuncture, in contrast, can achieve the same results and more than dry needling.
+This is because we incorporate all of the TCM theories and diagnosis into our practice, which look at overall health, conditions, and underlying root causes that are not addressed simply by dry needling.
+Dr. Florida's gentle needle technique, combined with this comprehensive approach, is appreciated by most Texans.

 Wet needling is not legal in Texas.
 Wet needling involves the use of an herbal supplement injected into a trigger point on the body.
 It is legal in certain states, such as Utah and Colorado.

-At times, during the regular process of Acupuncture, patients may experience minor bleeding.
-Rest assured, we use professional techniques such as cotton balls and gloves to apply pressure and stop the bleeding.
-We do not perform any intentional bleeding therapy in this clinic.
+At times, during the regular acupuncture process, patients may experience minor bleeding.
+Rest assured, we use professional techniques, including cotton balls and gloves, to apply pressure and stop the bleeding.
+It's important to note that we do not perform any intentional bleeding therapy in this clinic.

-We do two types of cupping in our clinic, glass cupping and plastic suction cupping.
-The glass cupping works by using heat to extract the oxygen from the cup, which creates a suction on the skin.
+At our clinic, we specialize in two types of cupping, glass cupping and plastic suction cupping.
+The glass cupping method works by using heat to extract oxygen from the cup, creating a suction on the skin.
+Our expertise ensures that you receive the best possible care and results.

-Cupping typically does not have any side effects.
-The after effects may include purple cupping bruises or cupping marks.
-The cupping marks generally last 2-3 days.
-They are normal because the cupping increases circulation and blood flow to the treated area.
+Cupping typically has no side effects.
+The after effects may include purple cupping bruises or cupping marks, which generally last 2-3 days.
+These marks are standard because the cupping increases circulation and blood flow to the treated area.
 In rare cases, prolonged treatments may cause blisters.
-However, it's important to note that this is uncommon and can be easily treated with a bandage and ointment, providing reassurance about the safety of cupping therapy.
+However, it's important to note that this is uncommon and can be easily treated with a bandage and ointment.
+Suppose you experience any discomfort or unusual side effects.
+In that case, our experienced staff is always available to provide the necessary care and support, ensuring your safety and well-being during cupping therapy.

 When done correctly, cupping is safe.
 When done by a licensed and experienced Acupuncturist, there are few to no side effects or dangers.
-In our private holistic Acupuncture clinic, we use fire cupping, which involves heating a cup up to create a suction, which our experienced Acupuncturist has done thousands of times since 2011 without incident.
+In our private, holistic Acupuncture clinic, we prioritize safety and use glass cupping, a technique that involves heating a cup to create a suction.
+Our experienced Acupuncturist has performed this technique thousands of times since 2014 without incident.

-We use supplements and Chinese herbal medicine brands and products based in the United States that follow all the quality standards here in the U.S. All of the products are natural and free of extra additives.
+We use supplements and Chinese herbal medicine brands and products based in the United States that adhere to all quality standards here in the U.S. All of our products are natural and free of added extras.
 We have gluten-free, lactose-free, organic, and kosher options.

 What are herbal supplements?